m0un10/straytorch/index.md

 ├── tst.yml
 └── prd.yml

+# generate your report
 straytorch -c report.yml data/
 ```

 Once your report is generated you can server it up with the HTTP server of your choice

 ```
+# serve your report
 python -m SimpleHTTPServer 4444 open http://localhost:4444
 ```